Dungeons-of-Kathallion/Bane-Of-Wargs/README.md

 ## Licensing

 Bane Of Wargs is a free, open source game.
-The source code and every file you will find on this repository is available under the GPL v3 license.\n
+The source code and every file you will find on this repository is available under the GPL v3 license.
 All its work and artwork is all public domain.
 Feel free to fork, or copy the game source to make your own version of the engine.